TrivadisPF/platys-modern-data-platform/documentation/overview-platys-command.md

 Commands:
-  gen            Generates all the needed artefacts for the docker-based... init           Initializes the current directory to be the root for the...
+  gen            Generates all the needed artefacts for the docker-based... init           Initializes the current directory to be the root for the... list_services  Shows the services interfaces of the stack, web and/or apis
 ```

 You can use platys binary, `platys [OPTIONS] [COMMAND] [ARGS...]`, to generate and manage docker compose files.